aimms/function-reference/elementary-computational-operations/unit-functions/convertunit.rst

 .. seealso::

-    Unit expressions and conventions are discussed in full detail in Chapter 32 of the `Language Reference <https://documentation.aimms.com/_downloads/AIMMS_ref.pdf>`__.
+    Unit expressions and conventions are discussed in full detail in :doc:`advanced-language-components/units-of-measurement/index` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__.